fabirino/D-RSA/README.md

 To generate the key pairs and store it in the correspondent PEM files, you need to execute one of the rsagen programs.
 These programs take as input the pseudo-random bytes generated in the previous step.

 #### C
+To compile all the C files, simply use the makefile provided in the project's folder.

 ```
 ./randgen <password> <confusion_string> <iteration_count> > <destination_file>